T. Gwynn Jones: 1890s–1900s: Journalistic period

 T. Gwynn Jones in his 30s.

 Always of a fragile physical disposition, Jones was unable to take up a scholarship to Oxford University due to one of many bouts of ill health which were to plague him throughout his life.
 He instead moved to Caernarfon and took up journalism, writing for a number of newspapers in both English and Welsh.
 By 1890 he was a sub-editor on the Welsh-language newspaper Baner ac Amserau Cymru (Y Faner).
 His first novel, Gwedi Brad a Gofid was serialised in 1898 and he would be writing novels more or less continuously for the next decade; his greatest ambition however had always been to be a poet, and many of his poems appeared in various publications.
 His first collection of poetry, Gwlad y Gân, was met with mixed reviews, a fact probably not helped by the fact that the title poem satirised the Welsh literary establishment and Eisteddfod tradition.

 In 1902 however he won the coveted chair at the National Eisteddfod in Bangor for his awdl Ymadawiad Arthur, though he had not expected to win, and indeed was not present at the ceremony.
 The poem integrated the native Welsh traditions around King Arthur as found in the Mabinogion with those of the wider European tradition and ushered in a new Romantic era in Welsh language poetry, with Gwynn as one of its foremost figures.
 The poem is still one of his best known, though he himself claimed to dislike it.

 In 1905 he became editor of the journal Papur Pawb, ushering in a period of intense productivity, producing, in the space of only a few years some five novels and over two hundred short stories, as well as a second Eisteddfod chair in 1908.
 This led ultimately to a physical collapse, leading to a tour of the Mediterranean Sea and a period spent in Egypt to recuperate.
-Predictably, he spent much of his trip writing, writing a column of his experiences that was later published.
+He spent much of his trip writing, writing a column of his experiences that was later published.